A Brief History

 As the issue of slavery boiled temperaments in the early 1860s, Eufaulian John Gill Shorter was serving as governor of Alabama.
 The locals advocated secession, forming a politically powerful group of secessionists called the “Eufaula Regency.”
 Simultaneously, six companies of soldiers from throughout Barbour County marched as far away as Virginia to fight for the south.

 Mayor Dr. C.J.
 Pope and other prominent citizens swiftly organized a welcoming party to intercept the General's march on College Hill under the veil of a white flag of truce.
 With the war over, the Union troops marched peacefully through town and across the bridge to Georgetown, Georgia.
 A popular legend is that several Eufaulians whistled and sang songs of Dixie as the troops paraded by.
-As a safety precaution, the mayor invited the General and his staff to dinner.
+The mayor invited the General and his staff to dinner as a safety precaution.
 Due to the fortunate timing and quick action by local officials, Eufaula's treasures were spared from the torches of the Union troops.

 However, the history would not have been preserved for today without the formation of the Eufaula Heritage Association in 1965.
 After several homes were demolished to construct apartment buildings, the association formed and collectively purchased Shorter Mansion at auction, thereafter using the mansion as headquarters for both the Association and the annual Eufaula Pilgrimage.
-A museum honoring Alabama's eight governors who hailed from Barbour County, along with Admiral Thomas Moorer, a former Joint Chiefs of Staff, is located in the second story of the mansion.
-Today the Seth Lore/Irwinton Historic District remains the largest historic district in East Alabama and the second largest in the state.
+A museum honoring Alabama's eight governors who hailed from Barbour County, along with Admiral Thomas Moorer, a former Joint Chiefs of Staff, is located in the mansion's second story.
+Today, the Seth Lore/Irwinton Historic District remains the largest historic district in East Alabama and the second largest in the state.
 More than 700 structures are recognized on the National Register of Historic Places.

 The 1960s also witnessed the formation of another influential aspect of Eufaula culture - the lake.
-In 1963 the Army Corps of Engineers created Walter F. George Lake, better known as Lake Eufaula, behind the lock and dam at Fort Gaines, Georgia.
-With a new attraction, combined with growing tourism and industry, Eufaula experienced steady growth.
+In 1963, the Army Corps of Engineers created Walter F. George Lake, better known as Lake Eufaula, behind the lock and dam at Fort Gaines, Georgia.
+With a new attraction and growing tourism and industry, Eufaula experienced steady growth.

-Today the little town nestled on the bluff is recognized as a lure for the fisherman and the avid outdoorsman, and as a historical jewel with an unparalleled collection of antebellum homes and landmarks.
+Today, the little town nestled on the bluff is recognized as a lure for the fisherman and the avid outdoorsman and a historical jewel with an unparalleled collection of antebellum homes and landmarks.